|Reverend George C. Gilbert, Jr., Assistant to the Pastor

-Reverend George C. Gilbert, Jr. of the Holy Trinity United Baptist Church was born October 10, 1974 in Landover, Maryland.
+Reverend George C. Gilbert, Jr. of Holy Trinity United Baptist Church, was born October 10, 1974, in Landover, Maryland.
 Born the son of two God-fearing parents, Pastor George C. Gilbert, Sr. and Raba A. Gilbert, Reverend Gilbert was trained to reverence God.
 He was saved at an early age and has been blessed with many gifts and talents.
-He is a proud parent of two boys, and one girl: Xavier Domonique, DeMarco Trevon, and Kennedie Raba.
+He is the proud parent of two boys and one girl – Xavier Domonique, DeMarco Trevon, and Kennedie Raba.

-Growing up in Washington, D.C., Reverend Gilbert received his high school diploma from Eastern Sr. High.
-He further obtained his Bachelor of Arts in Business Management at the University of the District of Columbia .
-Later he earned a Master of Divinity degree from the Howard University School of Divinity, May 2005.
+Growing up in Washington, D.C., Reverend Gilbert received his high school diploma from Eastern Senior High.
+He furthered obtained a Bachelor of Arts in Business Management from the University of the District of Columbia; and a Master of Divinity degree from Howard University School of Divinity in May 2005.

-Although Reverend Gilbert heard the call at an early age, he finally accepted, and preached his trial sermon May 1999.
-Reverend Gilbert believes that we are saved to serve and that a minister must follow Jesus’ mandates and mission.
+Although Reverend Gilbert heard the call of God at an early age, he finally accepted the call and preached his initial sermon in May 1999.
+Reverend Gilbert believes that we are saved to serve and that a minister must follow Jesus’ mandates.
 He further understands that only what he does for Christ will last.